Select your language

 ELIGIBILITY

-To consider a patient eligible for conservative treatment we need to evaluate some aspects:
+To consider a patient eligible for conservative treatment, we must evaluate certain aspects:

-• Patient of childbearing age, with a strong desire for pregnancy
+• A fertile-age patient with a strong desire for pregnancy

 • Histotype

-According to the NCCN Guidelines, we must be faced with a well-differentiated Endometrioid Adenocarcinoma (G1).
-The disease should be limited to the endometrium, with no signs of myometrial invasion and/or cervical extension, no signs of ovarian disease and/or pelvic/paraaortic lymphadenopathy and/or distant metastases.
+According to ESGO/ESHRE/ESGE guidelines, we must deal with a well-differentiated endometrioid adenocarcinoma (G1).
+The disease must be limited to the endometrium, without signs of myometrial invasion or cervical extension, and without ovarian pathology, pelvic/paraaortic lymphadenopathy, or distant metastases.

-Patients should not have any contraindications to medical hormone therapy or to become pregnant.
+Patients must not have contraindications to hormonal medical therapy or pregnancy.

-These patients, therefore, must always undergo a PELVIC DOPPLER ULTRASOUNDS and a MAGNETIC RESONANCE OF ABDOMEN AND PELVIS.
-They must then undergo OFFICE HYSTEROSCOPY WITH ENDOMETRIAL BIOPSY.
+Such patients must always undergo PELVIC ULTRASOUND and PELVIC MRI WITH AND WITHOUT CONTRAST AGENT.
+They must also undergo OUTPATIENT DIAGNOSTIC HYSTEROSCOPY WITH ENDOMETRIAL BIOPSY.

-Furthermore, operative hysteroscopy assures the possibility of having tissue available for molecular analysis, a new frontier for the evaluation of genetic risk in these patients.
+Moreover, operative hysteroscopy ensures the availability of tissue for immunohistochemical analysis of the tumor, a new frontier for evaluating genetic risk in these patients.

-Patients will undergo OFFICE HYSTEROSCOPY + ENDOMETRAL BIOPSY every 3 months.
+Patients will undergo OUTPATIENT HYSTEROSCOPY + ENDOMETRIAL BIOPSY every 3 months.

-Every 6 months they will undergo PELVIC DOPPLER ULTRASOUNDS and CA 125 dosage.
+Every 6 months, they will undergo PELVIC ULTRASOUND and CA 125 testing.

 REPRODUCTIVE OUTCOMES

-When patient reaches a CR and maintains it for 6 months (2 consecutive negative endometrial biopsies) the search for pregnancy is encouraged.
-The pregnancy rates for the different techniques (oral progestogen therapy only; hysteroscopic resection + LNG-IUD; LNG-IUD only) are around 50% of treated patients.
+When the patient achieves a complete response (CR) and maintains it for 6 months (2 consecutive negative endometrial biopsies), pregnancy pursuit is encouraged.
+Pregnancy rates for different techniques (oral progestin therapy only; hysteroscopic resection + LNG-IUD; LNG-IUD only) are around 50% for treated patients.

-As already mentioned, many of the patients with endometrial cancer or its precursors (atypical complex hyperplasia) are obese.
-Obesity and associated metabolic conditions (hyperestrogenism, metabolic syndrome, peripheral insulin resistance, diabetes) are considered to be factors favoring the development of endometrial cancer.
-Particular attention must therefore be paid to this subgroup of women.
+As previously mentioned, many patients with endometrial carcinoma or its precursors (atypical complex hyperplasia) are obese.
+Obesity and the associated metabolic conditions (hyperestrogenism, metabolic syndrome, peripheral insulin resistance, diabetes) are considered risk factors for the development of endometrial cancer.
+Special attention must therefore be given to this subgroup of women.

-Eligibility criteria for conservative treatment are the same as for general population (early stage and low grade tumors) after careful study with pelvic ultrasound and magnetic resonance imaging.
-The proposed treatment consists in the conservative removal of the endometrial pathology by hysteroscopy associated with oral and local hormonal therapy.
-It should be emphasized that although therapies to be performed are the same, some authors have shown that the response rate in obese patients is lower than in normal-weight patients and that their obstetric success rate is lower.
+Eligibility criteria for conservative treatment are the same as for the general population (early-stage, low-grade tumors), following thorough evaluation with pelvic ultrasound and MRI.
+The proposed treatment consists of conservative removal of endometrial pathology through hysteroscopy, combined with oral and local hormonal therapy.
+It is important to note that although the therapies are the same, some authors have noted that response rates in obese patients are lower compared to normal-weight patients, and their obstetric success rate is also lower.

-The association with a therapy capable of interfering with the metabolic alterations typical of obesity has shown a synergistic effect in treating endometrial pathologies in obese patients.
-In particular, the combination with metformin showed an improvement in the response to long-term hormonal therapy.
+Combining a therapy that can address the metabolic alterations typical of obesity has shown a synergistic effect in treating endometrial conditions in obese patients.
+Specifically, the combination with metformin has shown an improvement in the long-term response to hormonal therapy.

-In addition, weight loss programs associated with the aforementioned therapy are currently being studied.
+Additionally, weight loss programs combined with the aforementioned therapy are currently being studied.

-In addition, among the numerous weight loss techniques, to balanced diet plans by nutritionists and medical therapy, invasive surgical techniques such as traditional bariatric surgery and endoscopic such as endoscopic vertical gastroplasty should be mentioned.
+Among the many weight loss techniques, in addition to balanced diet plans from expert nutritionists and medical therapy, invasive surgical techniques like traditional bariatric surgery and endoscopic techniques like vertical gastroplasty should be mentioned.
 It has been described that in obese patients undergoing bariatric surgery, the risk of developing endometrial cancer is reduced by about 60%.

-Therefore, a multidisciplinary approach involving gynecologists, bariatric surgeons/digestive endoscopists, nutritionists, endocrinologists and psychologists is essential for the optimal treatment of obese patients with endometrial abnormalities.
+Therefore, a multidisciplinary approach involving gynecologists, bariatric surgeons/digestive endoscopists, nutritionists, endocrinologists, and psychologists is essential for optimal treatment of obese patients with endometrial abnormalities.

-In the CLASS Hysteroscopy center, as part of research protocols, we offer patients the combined hysteroscopic treatment + progestin medical therapy also to patients with stage IA G2 endometrial cancer and to patients with stage IA G1 endometrial cancer with minimal myometrial infiltration, with encouraging results.
-The standardization of the treatment path and the inclusion of patients in a well-structured and defined path allows us to set up prospective clinical trials on the management of increasingly complex patients.
+At the CLASS Hysteroscopy center, as part of research protocols, we offer combined hysteroscopic + progestin medical therapy to patients with stage IA G2 endometrial carcinoma and to patients with stage IA G1 endometrial carcinoma with minimal myometrial infiltration, with encouraging results, also in line with the new ESGO/ESHRE/ESGE guidelines.
+Standardizing the treatment pathway and including patients in a well-structured and defined program enables us to design prospective clinical trials for increasingly complex patients.

-Furthermore, recent results on molecular analysis for the assessment of genetic risk in these patients have shown promising results.
-Therefore, we have introduced endometrial molecular analysis in the evaluation of young patients to be subjected to conservative treatment, in order to increasingly personalize the treatment tailored to the individual patient.
+Moreover, recent results from molecular analysis to assess genetic risk in these patients have shown promising results.
+Therefore, we have introduced endometrial molecular analysis in the evaluation of young patients undergoing conservative treatment to further personalize treatment for each individual patient.

 Look our photos